-Autism Spectrum Disorders in Adults
+Autism Spectrum Disorders in Adults: An Overview

 reaches the age of 22.
 The family is then faced with the challenge of finding living arrangements and employment to match the particular needs of their adult child, as well as the programs and facilities that can provide support services to achieve these goals.
 If you know other parents of autism spectrum disorder

 , are able to work successfully in mainstream jobs.
 Nevertheless, communication and social problems often cause difficulties in many areas of life.
 They will continue to need encouragement and moral support in their struggle for an independent life.

 Many others with autism spectrum disorders are capable of employment in sheltered workshops under the supervision of managers trained in working with persons with disabilities.
 A nurturing environment at home, at school, and later in job training and at work, helps persons with ASD continue to learn and to develop throughout their lives.